-Within the final term of Reception, we provide parents with a report based on their child's development against each of the Early Learning Goals and the characteristics of their learning.
-This information is also shared with the Year 1 teacher who will be receiving each child.
+Within the final term of Reception, we provide parents with a report based on their child's development against each of the Early Learning Goals and the characteristics of their learning, which is the second of the statutory requirements, during the Reception year.
+This is known as the Early Years Foundation Stage Profile (EYFSP) is also shared with the Year 1 teacher who will be receiving each child.